-Create your aerobic Marathon base means that you have to see it as a project where you create a frame and fill it out with the most important elements and the aim toward a goal in the future, which is How to train for a marathon.
-You develop a marathon program, and then you can establish a plan to meet this goal.
-10 Training Exercises to Prepare For a Marathon follows logical steps, but the programs can develops from different basic principles.
+If you want to train and complete a marathon, you have to create an aerobic Marathon base, which means that you have to see it as a project where you create a frame and fill it out with the most important elements.
+The aim is how to train for a marathon and successfully Complete it.
+You develop a personal marathon program, and then you can establish a plan to meet this goal.
+We follow logical steps, but the programs can be developed from different basic principles.

-Training types, goes from volume training (quantity) – like with the running legend Arthur Lydiard, who really developed the LSD concept – to quality training, which often is intervals and tempo run.
+Training types go from volume training (quantity) – like with the running legend Arthur Lydiard, who really developed the LSD concept – to quality training, which often is intervals and tempo runs.

-Marathon training programs should have the purpose to optimize the training in relation to both your physical shape and capacity, as well as in relation to the marathon race.
-The progress happens through systematic and flexible training, where training types uses and prioritizes structured in relation to where you are in the training course.
+Marathon training programs should have the purpose to optimize the training concerning both your physical shape and capacity, as well as to the marathon race or another running goal.
+The progress happens through systematic and flexible training, where training types are prioritized and structured to where you are in the training course.

-If you are member of an athletic club, you probably know what season planning/frame plans means.
+If you are a member of an athletic club, you probably know what season planning/frame plans mean.
 Often, they hang on the wall by the changing room.

 Let me give an example from my own running career:

-The phases allow us to combine the benefits of different training types that collectively aims to reach a shape peak on a chosen goal.
-First phase is always with most focus on basic training, which means endurance training, the long easy runs LSD.
+The phases allow us to combine the benefits of different training types that collectively aim to reach a shape peak on a chosen goal.
+The first phase is always most focused on basic training, which means endurance training, the long easy runs LSD.
 Then we add other training types in the following phases.
 In this way, we increase the chances to reach a higher performance level.

-However, I just want you to know your running opportunities.
-The frame plans uses to ensure structure in the training and provide an overview of the development you want, from the Marathon goal you have set up.
-First time frame is about the basic training, where a training volume (kilometre volume) gradually increases, so that your base is sufficient in relation to your goal.
-Next frame plan aims to create a shape peak to the desired race.
+However, I just want you to know about your running opportunities.
+The frame plans are used to ensure structure in the training and provide an overview of the development you want, from the Marathon goal you have set up.

-In other words, the first frame is about creating a base, which predominantly is about quantity training, and the second frame builds further on this base, with focus on the specialization, quality training to your chosen race.
+In other words, the first frame is about creating a base, which predominantly is about quantity training, and the second frame builds further on this base, with a focus on the specialization, and quality training for your chosen race.

-The time frame describes the forthcoming training sessions and provides information about core concepts in the training such as the number of weeks forward to the race day (competition), or if you want, number of weeks down to the race day, training types, expected training actions and training volume in kilometres per week.
+The best marathon plan starts with a frame plan.
+The time frame describes the forthcoming training sessions and provides information about core concepts in the training such as the number of weeks forward to the race day (competition), or if you want, the number of weeks down to the race day, training types, expected training actions and training volume in kilometers per week.